ubidots/ubidots-python/README.rst

 Managing HTTP Exceptions
 -------------------------

-Given that some errors would happen when a request is made to Ubidots, the api client has some built in exceptions to make easier to spot the problems, the exceptions are:
+Given that possibility that a request to Ubidots could result in an error, the API client bundles some exceptions to make easier to spot the problems.
+All exceptions inherit from the base UbidotsError.
+The full list of exceptions is:

-UbidotsError400, UbidotsError404, UbidotsError500, UbidotsForbiddenError,
+UbidotsError400, UbidotsError404, UbidotsError500, UbidotsForbiddenError, UbidotsBulkOperationError
-UbidotsBulkOperationError

-each error has the attributes:
-message: for a general message of the error.
-detail: generally a json from the server explaining in more detail the error.
+Each error has an attribute 'message' (a general message of the error) and 'detail' (usually JSON from the server providing more detail).

-you can use those exceptions in this way:
+You can gaurd for these exceptions in this way:

 .. code-block:: python